 You don’t have to be a millionaire to feed your dog a high-quality product.
 Sure, premium pet foods cost a little more but if you think about the long term, the benefits of feeding your dog a high-quality diet outweigh the negatives.
 If you skimp on your dog’s food now, you could end up paying for it later with expensive vet bills to deal with your dog’s nutritional deficiencies and other diet-related health problems.
 But what makes a high-quality dog food and how can you tell one apart from a low-quality dog food?

 Choosing a high-quality dog food for your canine companion is not as difficult as you might imagine – it just takes a little time and some research to learn how to read a pet food label.
 If you lead a busy lifestyle, however, you may have trouble finding time for even something as important as learning about your dog’s diet.
-That is why I’ve compiled a list of the 10 worst dog foods from 2016 and 5 brand recommendations you should consider for 2017.
+That is why I’ve compiled a list of the 10 worst dog foods and 5 brand recommendations you should consider.
 These top 10 worst dog foods are so bad that we wouldn’t recommend them – and that’s saying something!
 So, buckle down and keep reading to learn more about what you should and should NOT be putting in your dog’s body.

 The Top 10 Worst Dog Food Brands

 All dog foods are not created equal but most of the low-quality dog food brands have a few things in common.
 Some of the worst dog food brands on the market load up their products with inexpensive fillers like corn and wheat products – their products also tend to be carb-heavy instead of meat-based.
 Low-quality pet foods make heavy use of by-products and plant proteins, plus they often use artificial colors and flavors to make their products more palatable for pets and the people who care for them.
 Something else these foods have in common is frequent product recalls.
 Here is an overview of the top 10 worst dog food brands of 2016: